GalaxyAnnihilator/LegalContractAnalyzer/README.md

 docker compose up -d
 ```

-Access the web app frontend at: http://localhost:8080
+3. Access the web app frontend at: http://localhost:8080

+Start by uploading a file then ask a question like: "Thời hạn hợp đồng kéo dài trong bao lâu?"

-Acces the monitoring Grafana at: http://localhost:3000
+4. Acces the monitoring Grafana at: http://localhost:3000

 *Note*: Username / password for Grafana should be admin / admin, go to Dashboards and select the panel to view metrics

-Other ports if you're interested:
+5. Other ports if you're interested:

 Backend: http://localhost:3012

 Prometheus: http://localhost:9090

 ## API Endpoints